-Mermerkule (“Marble Tower”) is a large four-story tower built of reused marble blocks once was located at the southwestern corner of Byzantine Constantinople.
+Mermerkule (“Marble Tower”) is a large four-story tower built of reused marble blocks that once was located at the southwestern corner of Byzantine Constantinople.
 Originally the westernmost tower of the Marmara Sea Walls, it was part of a fortified complex with a central courtyard and its own cisterns.
-The complex has been associated with the palace of Theodoros Palaiologos Kantakouzenos dated to around 1402-1410, though this identification has also been rejected.
+The complex has been associated with the palace of Theodoros Palaiologos Kantakouzenos dated to around 1402-1410, though alternative identifications have also been suggested.

-The design of the Mermerkule complex, which suggests a need for both external and internal security, is consistent with what is known about urban mobs in Constantinople.
+The design of the Mermerkule complex, which suggests a need for both external and internal security, is consistent with what is known about urban mobs in Late Byzantine Constantinople.
 Fortified residences for protection from both internal and external attacks were likely common in Constantinople during the Late Byzantine era.
 The so-called Palace of the Porphyrogenitus (Tekfur Sarayı) can be compared to the palace at Nymphaion near Magnesia (modern Manisa) or even the tower house of Niketiaton Castle (modern Eskihisar) in Bithynia.
 The Tower of Eirene also might be the remains of a fortified palace in the city associated with Lukas Notaras.
 In contrast, the Mermerkule complex has been compared to the fortified residence of Serbian despot Đurađ Branković at Smederevo in Serbia; Georgios Palaiologos Kantakouzenos was likely a key figure in its construction.
 Theodoros Palaiologos Kantakouzenos, the father of Georgios, is known to have built a palace around 1402-1410; it has been argued that it is the complex at Mermerkule.
-A cornice with monograms of Palaiologos and Kantakouzenos families has been used to support this identification.
+A cornice with monograms of the Palaiologos and possibly Kantakouzenos families has been used to support this identification.